Contact Us

 Communications Manager

 Liz has more than 14 years’ experience working as a journalist on environmental trade titles including Packaging News, ENDS Europe and Materials Recycling World.
 She has written extensively about resource management issues and the circular economy.
 She shares the exciting stories that form part and parcel of Thames21’s work.
+She has a Postgraduate Diploma in Newspaper Journalism from City University.
+She grew up near the River Thames and took regular trips to the foreshore as a child.
 When her out of office is on, Liz can be found running, enjoying time with her family and friends, or attending music gigs.

 Communications Officer